 - Core email control and content analysis that identifies distinct types of email targeting your employees, like bulk mail, credential phishing, BEC attacks, and more and offers customizable email policies to give users control so they can spot malicious email more easily.

-- Email authentication like DMARC (Domain-based Message Authentication Reporting and Conformance) to ensure that legitimate email is properly authenticating and fraudulent activity under your organisation’s control is blocked.
+- Email authentication like DMARC (Domain-based Message Authentication Reporting and Conformance) to ensure that legitimate email is properly authenticating and fraudulent activity under your organization’s control is blocked.

 - Data loss prevention that prevents sensitive information from leaving your gateway.

 - Real-time threat response that effectively identifies and mitigates the inevitable threats that do pass through your defence.

 Traditional security programs usually focus on protecting threats from the outside in.
 But 52% of data breaches are insider driven—and the cost has doubled in the last three years.
 To mitigate this risk, you must be empowered to detect threats, streamline your investigations and protect against data loss.
 (Learn more about how Proofpoint can help you do this here.)

 Remote workers use more cloud-based apps.
 Attackers can steal login credentials to take over user accounts and infiltrate corporate resources.
 Protect users as they browse the web and use cloud apps:

 - Defend against potentially malicious URL links in personal webmail

 - Gain adaptive controls to isolate URL clicks based on risk

 - Prevent unauthorized access to SaaS apps with identity and role-based controls